 If the employees appearing on the salary statement are not covered by unemployment insurance, the unemployment insurance basis must be entered as zero.

 The Annual Salary Summary Statement C.C.S.S. / C.A.R.

-An annual summary is drawn up in order to adjust the C.C.S.S. and the C.A.R. contribution rates according to the upper limits in force.
+An annual summary is drawn up in order to formalise the basis of contributions to C.C.S.S. and C.A.R. according to the thresholds in force.

-This report contains the monthly statements produced by employers during a financial year.
-It is automatically sent by the Employer Monitoring Department at the start of the year in case of a debit or credit in contributions.
+This report is based on the monthly declarations made by employers over the year.
+It is sent systematically by the Service du Contrôle des Employeurs [Employers’ Control Service] at the start of the year in the event of debit or credit in contributions.

 The Unemployment Insurance Annual Summary Statement (ASS)

 Every year in early February, the Caisses Sociales provides a summary table of the reported or estimated monthly payrolls for the previous year to employers covered by unemployment insurance.